LethalCompanyCommunity/ModdingWiki/docs/dev/apis/lethallib/custom-enemies/overview.md

 ## Example Enemy Project Repository

 ::: warning IMPORTANT
-Grab yourself a copy of the example enemy project at https://github.com/Hamunii/ToiletLeechIsReal!
+Grab yourself a copy of the example enemy project at https://github.com/Hamunii/LC-ExampleEnemy!
 Every asset used in the project is MIT Licensed, and can be used as a base for your own mod!
 :::

 We have an example enemy project which includes the full source code, Unity project, and Blender project files used for making the enemy.
-Currently the example enemy is Toilet Leech, but we will continue improving the example project and will likely eventually make a dedicated example enemy.

 ## Blender